dotnet/docs/docs/standard/serialization/controlling-xml-serialization-using-attributes.md

 ## Preventing Serialization with the XmlIgnoreAttribute

-There might be situations when a public property or field doesn't need to be serialized.
+You might come across a situation where a public property or field doesn't need to be serialized.
 For example, a field or property could be used to contain metadata.
 In such cases, apply the <xref:System.Xml.Serialization.XmlIgnoreAttribute> to the field or property and the <xref:System.Xml.Serialization.XmlSerializer> will skip over it.

 ## See also